soulmachines/smiossamples/README.md

 ||  |  /     \          |          ||
 ||  |_/_______\_________|          ||
 =====================================
-Approx example coordinates, discussion.
+Approx example coordinates
 <1> x1: 300, y1: 150, x2: 350, y2: 200
 - As this coordinate is possible to overlap the Persona, if Content Awareness is enabled it will cut to a different position to attempt to prevent the content appearing on top of the Persona.
-If the Id of the Content is referenced in conversation, the Persona will glance or gesture at the coordinates.
+If the Id of the Content is referenced in conversation, the Persona will gesture at the coordinates.

 <2> x1: 450, y1: 100, x2: 500, y2: 150
 - As this coordinate is outside of the Remote View, the Persona will not need to avoid this.